+44 (0)1635 508200

 Some typical examples of when we might use this approach are for direct marketing, post-event follow up, market research, enhancing, modifying or improving our services.
 We will only process your Personal Data if we have a genuine and legitimate reason and we are not harming any of your rights and interests.

-Out of respect to your right to privacy, we provide you within such marketing materials with means to decline receiving further marketing information from us.
-In addition, at any time, you can manage your contact preferences here.
+Out of respect to your right to privacy, we provide you with means to manage your contact preferences within such marketing communications.
+In addition, at any time, you can decline to receive further marketing information from us here.

 How we share your data